-Parents stay informed on upcoming events and school activities through weekly messages from the teacher and school, parent meetings, school website, and the marquee.
-Contact the school office at (805) 289-1817 for more information on how to become involved in your child's learning environment.
+Parents are encouraged to get involved in their child's learning environment either by volunteering in the classroom, participating in a decision-making group, or simply attending school events.
+Parents stay informed on upcoming events and school activities through ParentSquare, teacher newsletters, the school website, flyers, monthly PTO newsletters, and the PTO website.
+Contact the PTO President through the school office, your child's teacher, or the principal at (805) 289-7971 for more information on how to become involved in your child's learning environment.